 The importance of the issue

 It is considered to be a good practice to refer to third-party reputable websites for a comprehensive topic coverage of a specific page, or backlink a source of information.
-Nevertheless, employment of too many external links might make a search engine treat a page as spam, therefore having a negative impact over the entire website.
+Nevertheless, employment of too many external references might make a search engine treat a page as spam, therefore having a negative impact over the entire website.

-“I would watch out for a few types of links, though.
+“I would watch out for a few types of references, though.
 In particular, if you’re linking out to a site because of an arrangement like “You link to me and I’ll link to you.”

 In all of these situations your pages aren’t linking out because you think the other page is a great match for users.

 For these kinds of links we recommend using the rel nofollow link attribute.

 In the most common cases however if you’re linking out naturally from your content to other sites that offer additional value and more context then that’s fine and there’s nothing special that you need to do.

 How to check the issue

 You can browse external references from your page using the Links column in Sitechecker